Datazource/vuetify-storyboard-boilerplate/README.md

 Vuetify combines the power of Vue and Material Design to provide a beautifully crafted library of components.
 Created according to Google's Material Design Spec, Vuetify components feature an easy-to-remember semantic design that shifts remembering complex classes and markup, to type-as-you speak properties that have simple and clear names.

 ## Getting Started
-Clone this repo to explore out it's put together.
+Clone this repo to explore how it's put together.
 Use it as a boilerplate for creating and testing your own Material Design layouts and components with Vuetify.

 ## Build Setup